Tabs

 vboxmanage setextradata "Name of virtual machine" "CustomVideoMode1" "1920x1080x32"

 This command activates "vboxmanage", a command-line program included with Virtualbox that allows you to edit the properties of your virtual machine, including its built-in resolutions.
-Replace "Name of virtual machine" with the name of your virtual machine (in the screenshot below, my virtual machine is named "Mountain Mac 2").
+Replace "Name of virtual machine" with the name of your virtual machine-- you can find the name of your virtual machine in the left pane of the Virtualbox main window (in the screenshot below, my virtual machine is named "Mountain Mac 2").
 Replace "1920x1080x32" with whatever resolution you're using.

 Once that's done, start your virtual machine again.
 It will now boot in full resolution.
 Congrats!